Torii Kotondo: Life and career

 Authorities considered Kotondo's print Morning Hair of 1930 provocative and banned it after seventy of its hundred copies had sold and had the remaining thirty destroyed.

 When Kiyotada died in 1941 Kotondo became the eighth head of the school and took the name Kiyotada V.

 Kotondo lectured at Nihon University in Tokyo from 1966 to 1972.
-Collectors did not place high value on Kotondo's prints while he was alive; the prints have since appreciated in collectability and fetch prices comparable to those of the great masters.
+Collectors did not place a high value on Kotondo's prints while he was alive; the prints have since appreciated in collectability and fetch prices comparable to those of the great masters.